muvox-io/muVox/README.md

 Is an open source smart power audio amplifier, released under CC-BY-SA License.
 Powered by the Merus MA12070P Amplifier 🔊 & an ESP32 Pico µC.

+- Designed in Denmark 🇩🇰; proudly challengeing the status quo of the wellestablished Danish Audio Industry.

 This repository contains the KiCAD PCB project files for µVox. **Requires KiCAD 6.0**

 ## Goals